Silver Spirit - Cruise Ship, Europe

 Cruise ship facilities

-Silver Spirit will consist of 270 ocean-view cabins with a maximum capacity of 540 passengers.
-All but 14 of the suites will have a balcony and 26 will be classed as Silver Suites, six will be Grand Suites and two will be Owner Suites.
-All passenger rooms will have a separate seating area, a marble bathroom and a flat-screen TV and DVD player.
-These cabins will also have day and night lighting settings.
+Silver Spirit features 270 ocean-view cabins with a maximum capacity of 540 passengers.
+All but 14 of the suites have a balcony and 26 are classed as Silver Suites, six Grand Suites and two Owner Suites.
+All passenger rooms have a separate seating area, a marble bathroom and a flat-screen TV and DVD player.
+These cabins also have day and night lighting settings.

 "Silver Spirit was given its name in March 2008 and will be the largest in the Silversea fleet."